TartanLlama/secret-hitler-strategies/index.md

 ## Experimental strategy

 ### The Flip-Flop
 Early voting can be unproportionally counted on compared to other votes.
-In the first round of voting, Fascists have the advantage and it is likely that liberals will vote against, wasting a potential government.
+In the first round of voting, Fascists have the advantage and it is likely that Liberals will vote against, wasting a potential government.
 Flip-flopping between games can help mitigate this due to balancing skeptical Liberals to optimistic ones.
 WARNING: This has a side effect of unpredictable player meta; players may see you as untrustworthy because they cannot reason about your initial vote - especially if you were next in line to be President.

-Liberal investigating a fascist, claims they are a liberal, sits on that information for a while and then revealing that person is a fascist later.
+Liberal investigating a Fascist, claims they are a liberal, sits on that information for a while and then revealing that person is a fascist later.

-Liberal President force their Chancellor to play a fascist to receive the investigation power (only available in 6+ player games) to investigate their Chancellor.
+Liberal President force their Chancellor to play a Fascist to receive the investigation power (only available in 6+ player games) to investigate their Chancellor.
 An extension to this play happens when the Liberal President find their Chancellor is a Fascist but informs the other players that they are Liberal.
 The reaction the Fascist Chancellor may reveal if the Chancellor is a Fascist or Hitler.
 Hitler would may react to the move, whereas a Fascist may be startled by answer.

-Claiming to have accidentally played the wrong (i.e., fascist) policy.
+Claiming to have accidentally played the wrong (i.e., Fascist) policy.

-Being Liberal president, discarding liberals and forcing chancellor to play fascist to get power.
+Being Liberal president, discarding liberals and forcing chancellor to play Fascist to get power.

 -----------------

 ## Etiquette

 ### Setup
-When examining your envelope, be sure to examine both your party membership and role cards **even if you are a liberal**.
-Everyone should look at both their cards otherwise you can tell who is a fascist by whoever looked at both their cards.
+When examining your envelope, be sure to examine both your party membership and role cards **even if you are a Liberal**.
+Everyone should look at both their cards otherwise you can tell who is a Fascist by whoever looked at both their cards.
 By looking at both cards, the game starts fairly for both teams and this cannot be used against anyone throughout.
 This is also important for all liberals to do since if a liberal does look at both cards you may be inclined to judge them as fascist for doing so.

 ### Voting
 We aim to make it the responsibility of the current President to call the vote.
 This allows the President to begin the countdown after the Chancellor has been selected.